The Thief and the Cobbler: Reception

 Alex Williams, the son of the original director who also worked on the film before it was re-edited, criticised changes made by Calvert and Miramax, called the finished film "more or less unwatchable" and found it "hard to find the spirit of the film as it was originally conceived".
 For years, Richard Williams was devastated by the film's production and had never publicly discussed it since then.
 In 2010, however, he discussed the film during an interview about his silent animated short Circus Drawings, a project he shelved in the 1960s before he started work on The Thief.
 He later participated in Q&As for screenings of his 1992 workprint at the Samuel Goldwyn Theater on 10 December 2013 and at the BFI Southbank in London on 1 June 2014.
-Williams also said he has never seen the Calvert and Miramax versions of the film, saying, "I'm not interested, but my son, who is also an animator, did tell me that if I ever want to jump off a bridge, then I should take a look."
+Williams also said he had never seen the Calvert or Miramax versions of the film: "I'm not interested, but my son, who is also an animator, did tell me that if I ever want to jump off a bridge, then I should take a look".